 The Knowledge Base series of articles ran in BENCHMARK magazine..
 Each article gives a useful insight into some of the basic tools needed for a complete knowledge of FEA, and serves as an important reminder of the theory behind todays complex analyses.

 The series is now available below, for free, to the analysis community.
 You can also purchase the series as a book from the NAFEMS Resource Centre.

 Part 1 This two-part article describes what might be one of the most overlooked issues that affect accuracy, namely; mesh convergence.
 This refers to the smallness of the elements required in a model to ensure that the results of an analysis are not affected by changing the size of the mesh.
 We

-Extending the Convergence Study to Other Models If one model has been subject to a convergence study, as described in the first article , then it would be logical to argue that the corresponding region in a model of a ‘similar’ structure, with the same level of mesh refinement, would have the same level of accuracy.
+If one model has been subject to a convergence study, as described in the first article , then it would be logical to argue that the corresponding region in a model of a ‘similar’ structure, with the same level of mesh refinement, would have the same level of accuracy.
 This is true, providing the

 This article discusses errors in analysis and methods to reduce or quantify them.
 The approach described in the SAFESA series of documents, published by NAFEMS (Ref.
 R0039 , R0040 , R0041 ) attempts to formalise the measurement and treatment of error in analysis.
 This article gives an

 This article discusses how it might be proved that a particular numerical analysis is ‘correct’.
 This is called analysis validation and can take many forms.
 Physical testing is the most obvious and convincing means of showing that an analysis is accurate.
 This is often not viable or cost-effective,